 7. GEOLOGY AND SOILS.
-Would the project ct: GEOLOGY AND SOILS.
 Would the project: Potentially Significant Impacts Significant Unless Mitigated Less Than Significant Impact No Impact 7.a.
 Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving the following, or create a situation that results in: Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault? Х Note: Refer to Division of Mines and Geology Special Publication 42 and the County Geotechnical Hazards Synthesis Map.